dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-planarconfig/README.md

 and a stack trace is written to stderr.

 Options:
+--diff % threshold of number of gray pixels in % of all pixels, below the
+         detection of the planar configuration relies on minimizing the differences of samples values of adjoining pixels, instead on minimizing the number of colored (= not gray) pixel.
+0 by default.
 --uids   log SOP Instance UIDs of files with not matching value of attribute
          Planar Configuration in file 'uids.log' in working directory.
 --fix    fix all files with NOT matching value of attribute Planar Configuration